July 21-August 8, 2021

-Ekemini Ekpo is thrilled to be making her CSC debut.
-She has performed with the Artists’ Theater of Boston, Apollinaire Theatre Company, and Praxis Stage, among others.
-She is also a member of the 24 Hour Plays: Nationals 2020 Company and the inaugural IGNITE Mentorship cohort for emerging women and non-binary artists of color.
-BA: Harvard College.
-IG: @e.u.ekpo, ekeminiekpo.com
+Ekemini Ekpo (she/her) is happy to be back with CommShakes!
+Around town, she has performed with the Artists’ Theater of Boston, Apollinaire Theatre Company, and Praxis Stage.
+She is also a member of the 24 Hour Plays: Nationals 2020 Company and the inaugural IGNITE Mentorship cohort for emerging women and non-binary artists of color, through which she is mentored by Jocelyn Bioh.
+Education: Harvard College, Atlantic Acting School IG: @e.u.ekpo, ekeminiekpo.com

-Duncan Gallagher is excited to be making his CSC and Boston debut in The Tempest.
-Recent digital work includes Love’s Labour’s Lost (Hub Theatre Co.)
-The Tempest (Commonwealth Shakespeare Company) and The Country Wife (Sweet Tea Shakespeare.)
-Credits while training include Mr. Pinchwife in The Country Wife, Brutus in Julius Caesar, Antonio in The Changeling and the title role in Richard III.
-MA: LAMDA, BA: Brown University.
+Duncan Gallagher (he/him) is delighted to return to Boston with this extraordinary company.
+Previous work in the area includes The Tempest (CSC) and Love’s Labour’s Lost (Hub Theatre Co.)
+Elsewhere: Echo, in a Diner (world premiere, Columbia University) and The Country Wife (Sweet Tea Shakespeare.)
+Upcoming: Much Ado About Nothing (CSC.)
+Credits while training include Brutus in Julius Caesar, Antonio in The Changeling and the title role in Richard III.
+MA: LAMDA, BA: Brown University. duncan-gallagher.com

-Jessica Golden is delighted to be back with CSC.
-She has recently been seen in Hub Theatre Company’s virtual productions of Love’s Labour’s Lost (Rosaline), and Much Ado About Nothing (Balthasar/Conrade/Ursula).
+Jessica Golden (she/her) is delighted to be back with CSC after appearing in last summer’s production of The Tempest (Iris).
+Other recent appearances include Hub Theatre Company’s virtual productions of Love’s Labour’s Lost (Rosaline) and Much Ado About Nothing (Balthasar / Conrade / Ursula).
 Jessica holds a BFA from NYU/Tisch New Studio on Broadway.

 William Shakespeare was a renowned English poet, playwright, and actor born in 1564, in Stratford-upon-Avon.
 His birthday is most commonly celebrated on 23 April, which is also believed to be the date on which he died in 1616.
 Shakespeare was a prolific writer during the Elizabethan and Jacobean ages of British theatre (sometimes referred to as the English Renaissance or the Early Modern Period).
 Shakespeare’s plays are perhaps his most enduring legacy, but they are not the only things he wrote.
 Shakespeare’s poetry has also remained popular to this day.